House Builders Association

-Representing small and medium-sized house builders, the House Builders Association (HBA) is passionate about delivering opportunities for the most productive sector of the construction industry.
-Fighting for start-ups and growing businesses, the HBA lobbies for policy changes and supports members through business and skills training, as well as opportunities to win work.
+Representing small and medium-sized house builders, the HBA is determined to deliver opportunities to the most productive sector of the construction industry.
+The HBA lobbies for policy changes and supports members through business and skills training, as well as providing opportunities to win work.

 Although access to finance and land has improved, the HBA continues to work with banks, the Government, and alternative lenders to make sure SMEs are supported to grow.
 Continued efforts to widen access to finance have seen the HBA working with Homes England, the Housing Growth Partnership, and Regentsmead.